 - You will be placed lying on your back on an exam table.
 You may have to change position during the exam.
 For kidney ultrasound, you may be positioned face down or on your side.

 - A water-based gel will be placed on the area to be examined.
 The gel creates a sealed contact between your skin and the ultrasound probe.
 This eliminates any air pockets that may interfere with imaging.
 The probe will be moved around to capture images from different locations.
 The gel does not stain clothing.

 - The technologist or radiologist performing the study may have to apply pressure with the probe to the body part being examined.
 If the area is tender, you may experience some discomfort.

 - The gel is wiped off of your skin.

 - You can return to your normal activities after the exam is over.

 - For exams of the liver, gallbladder, spleen, and pancreas you may be asked to avoid fat in your diet the evening before the test.
-Also, you may be asked to avoid eating for 8-12 hours before the exam.
+Also, you may be asked to avoid eating and drinking for 8-12 hours before the exam.

 - For kidney ultrasound, you may be asked to drink 4-6 glasses of liquid an hour before the exam.
 You may also be asked to avoid food for 8-12 hours before the test.